mhosseinab/discourse-aparat-onebox/README.md

 ## License

-The Discourse Plays.tv Onebox plugin is released under the [MIT License](LICENSE).
+The Discourse Aparat Onebox plugin is released under the [MIT License](LICENSE).